Undergraduate Course Offerings

 will address how project management uses cross-functional teams to assist in the process of planning, organizing, securing, leading, delegating and controlling of resources to achieve specific goals.
 Upon completion, graduates will have the skills and knowledge to successfully bridge the fields of engineering, technology, people and business.
 The Master of Engineering in Project Management is offered in an accelerated format in Leavenworth.
 Students begin coursework in August and can complete the program in its entirety within one academic year.

-Master of Science in Homeland Security: Law & Policy (Off-Fort)
+Master of Science in Homeland Security: Law & Policy (City of Leavenworth)

 Homeland security professionals work in an increasingly complex environment requiring high-level critical and creative thinking.
 This interdisciplinary program is designed for military officers, as well as government and private sector employees of organizations responsible for security operations and disaster preparedness.
 Graduates learn about domestic and international law and policy, crisis mitigation and management, cyberterrorism, critical infrastructure attacks, natural disasters, epidemics, and chemical and biohazards.
 The coursework culminates in an intensive homeland security crisis simulation.
 Students in Leavenworth can complete the degree in 10 months, beginning in August and finishing the following May.
 Kansas Board of Regents final approval pending and ABA acquiescence pending.

-Master of Science in Business and Organizational Leadership (Off-Fort)
+Master of Science in Business and Organizational Leadership (City of Leavenworth)

 The Master of Science in Business and Organizational Leadership program focuses on building foundational leadership skills necessary to excel in today's complex world.
 The program is designed on the fundamental principles of business leadership, focusing on emergent thinking in leading, ethics, team-building, and strategy.
 The curriculum incorporates useful, practical knowledge balanced across the central components of leadership and consists of 30 credit hours.
 KU may grant six hours of transfer credit for leadership electives completed during ILE-CGSC or at other accredited institutions.
 The program leverages a hybrid curriculum, with 12 credits offered in a classroom setting and 12 in an online environment.
 The curriculum can be completed in ten months (August to May), and students have the option of applying their coursework toward a KU Master of Business Administration, which can be pursued online at your own pace.

-Master of Science in Business - Supply Chain Management and Logistics (On-Fort)
+Master of Science in Business - Supply Chain Management and Logistics (Fort Leavenworth)